Side by Side

 Submission process

 Teachers/schools make the submissions.
-Submissions must be in a .M4V, .MP4, .mov or .avi format and uploaded to the submission page.
+Submissions must be in a .M4V, .MP4, .mov or .avi format and uploaded to the Submission Page.
 The submission page is only accessible to MLTAWA members, so please log-in to submit your entries.

 Submissions must be accompanied by a scanned copy of a signed Declaration Form for each student appearing in the videos.
 The declaration forms can also be uploaded to the submission page.